TomAFrench/nc450-python-api/README.md

 pip3 install -r requirements.txt
 ```

-The API may then be import as any other python module.
+The API may then be imported as any other python module.

 ## Example